rogermm14/mcv-m5/README.md

 + `other_scripts/run_experiments_week3.py`.
 Bash script to execute all experiments on object detection.
 + `code/config/*`.
 The configuration files of all the conducted experiments can be found in this folder.

+## Weeks 5-6.
+Semantic segmentation
+Evaluation and comparison of the performance of the FCN8 and the Segnet-VGG16 architectures for object detection.
+The Cambridge-driving Video Database ([CamVid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/)) and the [KITTI](http://www.cvlibs.net/datasets/kitti/eval_object.php) vision benchmark (segmentation dataset) are used is used to train for segmentation between sky, buildings, trees, road, sidewalk, cars, pedestrians, cyclists and traffic signs among others.
+See this [README](https://github.com/rogermm14/mcv-m5/blob/master/code/README.md) to gain further insight about how to run the code for the different experiments.
+You can find our summary of the FCNs paper [here](https://www.overleaf.com/read/ypxrbqsknktm) **[9]**.
+Also, find our summary of the Faster Segnet paper [here](https://www.overleaf.com/read/qrmdqyjfzcvm) **[10]**.

+1. **Train YOLO using TT100K_detection dataset**
+  - [x] ImageNet weights for initialization + re-train all layers for 10 epochs.
+  - [x] Analyze train/validation/test sets and visualize/interpret results.
+  - [x] Compute F-score and FPS.
+2. **Train YOLO using Udacity dataset**
+  - [x] ImageNet weights for initialization + re-train all layers for 40 epochs.
+  - [x] Analyze train/validation/test sets and visualize/interpret results.
+  - [x] Compute F-score and FPS.
+3. **Train Faster R-CNN using TT100K_detection dataset**
+  - [x] Implementation of Faster R-CNN based on ResNet-50 with Keras and integration to the framework.
+  - [x] ImageNet weights for initialization + re-train all layers for 30 epochs.
+  - [x] Adjustment of detection threshold to keep a good compromise between Precision and Recall.
+4. **Train Faster R-CNN using Udacity dataset**
+  - [x] ImageNet weights for initialization + re-train all layers for 30 epochs.
+  - [x] Adjustment of detection threshold to keep a good compromise between Precision and Recall.
+5. **Boost perfromance of the network**
+  - [x] Use data augmentation to boost the performance of YOLO.

+#### Contributions to the code:
++ `frcnn/*`.
+Faster R-CNN implementation as readapted from https://github.com/yhenon/keras-frcnn.
++ `other_scripts/create_gt_frcnn_*.py`.
+Writes the labels of a dataset in the format required by the Faster R-CNN.
++ `other_scripts/evaluate_frcnn_*.py`.
+Computes F-score, Precision and Recall for Faster R-CNN.
++ `other_scripts/analyze_dataset_*.py`.
+Analyzes elements per class in the train/val/test splits of a given dataset
++ `other_scripts/run_experiments_week3.py`.
+Bash script to execute all experiments on object detection.
++ `code/config/*`.
+The configuration files of all the conducted experiments can be found in this folder.

 ## References

 **[1]** Simonyan, Karen, and Andrew Zisserman. *Very deep convolutional networks for large-scale image recognition.* arXiv preprint arXiv:1409.1556 (2014).
 **[2]** He, Kaiming, et al. *Deep residual learning for image recognition.* Proceedings of the IEEE Conference on Computer vision and Pattern Recognition (CVPR).
 2016.
 **[3]**  Zhu, Zhe, et al. *Traffic-sign detection and classification in the wild.* Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
 2016.
 **[4]** Timofte, Radu, Karel Zimmermann, and Luc Van Gool. *Multi-view traffic sign detection, recognition, and 3d localisation.* Machine Vision and Applications 25.3 (2014): 633-647.
-**[5]** Geiger, Andreas, Philip Lenz, and Raquel Urtasun. *Are we ready for autonomous driving? the kitti vision benchmark suite.* IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
+**[5]** Geiger, Andreas, Philip Lenz, and Raquel Urtasun. *Are we ready for autonomous driving?
+The KITTI vision benchmark suite.* IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
 2012.
 **[6]** Deng, Jia, et al. *Imagenet: A large-scale hierarchical image database.* IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
 2009.
-**[7]** J. Redmon, S. Divvala, R. Girshick, and A. Farhadi. *You only look once: Unified, real-time object detection.* arXiv preprint arXiv:1506.02640, 2015.
+**[7]** J. Redmon, S. Divvala, R. Girshick, and A. Farhadi. *You Only Look Once: Unified, real-time object detection.* arXiv preprint arXiv:1506.02640, 2015.
-**[8]** S. Ren, K. He, R. Girshick, and J. Sun. *Faster r-cnn: Towards real-time object detection with region proposal networks.* arXiv preprint arXiv:1506.01497, 2015.
+**[8]** S. Ren, K. He, R. Girshick, and J. Sun. *Faster R-CNN: Towards real-time object detection with region proposal networks.* arXiv preprint arXiv:1506.01497, 2015.
+**[9]** Long, Jonathan, Evan Shelhamer, and Trevor Darrell. *Fully convolutional networks for semantic segmentation.* IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
+2015.
+**[10]** Badrinarayanan, Vijay, Alex Kendall, and Roberto Cipolla. *Segnet: A deep convolutional encoder-decoder architecture for image segmentation.* IEEE Transactions on Pattern Analysis and Machine Intelligence 39.12 (2017): 2481-2495.